 How do COVID-19 vaccines work?

 There are three different vaccines available.
 Of those, the Pfizer and Moderna vaccines are both mRNA vaccines.
 They work by telling our bodies to make a protein that then produces antibodies.
 These antibodies help protect you from the virus that causes COVID-19.

 The Johnson and Johnson vaccine instead uses a virus vector, different from the COVID-19 virus, that cannot replicate in the human body.
 The virus vector delivers a protein code that tells your immune system to make antibodies, which then protect you from COVID-19.

-All people five years of age and older in Massachusetts are eligible to get the COVID-19 vaccine.
-Individuals ages under 18 can only get the Pfizer vaccine.
+All people six months of age and older in Massachusetts are eligible to get the COVID-19 vaccine.

 You can also get the vaccine at a state vaccination site, a local community site, or a site such as CVS or Walgreens; you can find more details here.

 The COVID-19 vaccine is free for all BMC patients.
 If you have medical insurance, we will bill your insurance carrier.
 If you do not have insurance, you will not receive a bill for your vaccine.

 Is the vaccine mandatory?
 What about for children?

 Boston Medical Center Health System firmly believes in the effectiveness and safety of the COVID-19 vaccine, and we are pleased that the vast majority our employees have already have been vaccinated.
 Based on the evidence, and our obligation as a health care system to safeguard the health of our patients, members and staff, BMC Health System has required that all employees, licensed independent practitioners, students, vendors, and volunteers be vaccinated against COVID-19.